Versailles Day Trips from Paris

 On the day of your visit to Versailles, book your entrance ticket in advance to save time, otherwise expect a minimum of two hours of queuing in high season.
 Touring the interior of the palace will take you about two long hours, especially if you use the audio guide, which I recommend.

-After that, visiting the gardens and the trianons can take as long as you want, but seeing the whole thing will take no less than three hours.
+After that, visiting the gardens and the trianons can take as long as you want, but seeing it all will take no less than three hours.
 All in all, between the round trip, the visit inside the palace, the gardens and the trianons, seeing the Versailles complex can take you a full day.

 What to bring

 In some rooms of the palace it is not allowed to take pictures or take them with flash, but the colors and vegetation you will find in the gardens deserve more than one shot.
-On the other hand, wear comfortable shoes because you will be walking a lot and don't forget to bring water with you during your visit to the gardens.
+On the other hand, wear comfortable shoes because you will be walking a lot and do not forget to bring water during your visit to the gardens.

 Where to eat